Ascoli Piceno: Culture and sport

 The main festivity is on the first Sunday in August.
 The historical parade with more than 1500 people dressed in Renaissance costume is held in celebration of Saint Emidio, protector of the city.
 The parade is followed by a tournament, called Quintana, in which six knights, each competing for one of the six neighborhoods in the city, ride the course one after the other trying to hit an effigy of an Arab warrior.
 Strength and ability are necessary for the knight to win the palio or grand prize.

 The River Castellano is a site for swimming and bathing in summer.

 Founded in 1898, Ascoli Calcio is the main football team in the city.
 It is one of the oldest teams in Italy and it played for 16 years in Serie A.

 Gastronomy

 Olive all'ascolana is a dish which originated from this locality.
 It is prepared from olives.

+Demographics

+Ascoli Piceno has experienced rapid population growth over the years, peaking in the 1970s with a population of 55,000.
+From that period, a gradual decline began, with a significant loss starting in 2001, when the population surpassed 50,000.
+Over the past fifteen years, Ascoli Piceno has lost over 6,000 residents.
+Since then, the population has declined dramatically, reaching just over 45,000 in 2025, including 3,225 foreigners.
+It has been surpassed by San Benedetto del Tronto, becoming the second most populous city in the province of the same name.